 In the U.S., each of us is free to hold the opinions we choose.
 We can think for ourselves.

 In some ideologies or social theories, “shutting down” speech, in various ways and venues, has become commonplace.
 Self-appointed enforcers of ideological purity are not free to bully, shame, or otherwise push fellow activists to conform, in language, thought, or deed, to said doctrine or dogma.
 Nor are they free to prevent others from speaking, at least not here, on APLNJ pages or under its auspices.

 Animal activists are unambiguously free to express themselves however they please, to think whatever they please, and to support whatever causes, or countries, they please.
 At APLNJ, people come together from all different backgrounds for one, common purpose: to defend animals who cannot protect themselves.

-APLNJ take a stand for free speech and against intolerance and bigotry of any stripe.
+APLNJ is taking stand, and that is for free speech and against intolerance and bigotry of any stripe.